skukla/vm-from-scratch/README.md

 <a id="holiday-campaign"></a>
 ##### Holiday Campaign

+<a id="content-with-page-builder"></a>
+### Content with Page Builder

+<a id="gear-category-landing-page"></a>
+#### Gear Category Landing Page
+Initially, the Gear category is set to show a static block of content via a Static Block widget, and the category's display mode is set to *Static Block Only*.
+We'll change the display to show *Products Only* so that the SC can use it as part of a landing page creation use case.

+Navigate to `Catalog > Categories > Gear`

+1. Display Settings > Display Mode: `Products only`
+2. Content > Elements > Widgets > Gear Category Content > Layout Updates: Delete Layout Update
+3. Save

+When done, clear cache

 <a id="grid-views"></a>
 ### Grid Views

 <a id="product-grids"></a>
 #### Product Grids
+<a id="womens-hoodies"></a>
+##### Women's Hoodies
+Filter on the following:

+1. SKU: `WH`
+2. Type: `Configurable Product`
+3. Attribute Set: `Top`
+4. Use the following columns:
+	1. SKU
+	2. Thumbnail
+	3. Name
+	4. Type
+	5. Attribute Set
+	6. Price
+	7. Quantity
+	8. Salable Quantity
+	9. Visibility
+	10. Status
+	11. Websites

+<a id="on-sale"></a>
+##### On Sale
+1. Set the `Sale` attribute to be filterable and able to be used in column arrangement
+2. Filter on Sale = Yes (33)
+3. Select all items
+4. De-tick `Strive Shoulder Pack`, `Savvy Shoulder Tote`, `Endeavor Daytrip Backpack`, `Dual Handle Cardio Ball`
+5. Use Mass Actions to set all *other* items Sale = `No`
+6. Add the following items on sale:
+	1. Zing Jump Rope
+	2. Bolo Sport Watch
+	3. Pursuit Lumaflex Tone Band
+	4. Go Get'r Pushup Grips
+7. Use the following columns:
+	1. SKU
+	2. Thumbnail
+	3. Name
+	4. Type
+	5. Attribute Set
+	6. Price
+	7. Quantity
+	8. Salable Quantity
+	9. Visibility
+	10. Status
+	11. Websites
+	12. Sale

+<a id="featured-products"></a>
+##### Featured Products
+Filter on `Featured Product = Yes`

+Use the following columns:
+1. SKU
+2. Thumbnail
+3. Name
+4. Type
+5. Attribute Set
+6. Price
+7. Quantity
+8. Salable Quantity
+9. Visibility
+10. Status
+11. Websites
+12. Featured Product

 <a id="cms-blocks-grid"></a>
 #### CMS Blocks Grid
+1. Filter on Name = `Home`
+2. Save grid as `Home Page Content`

 <a id="cms-pages-grid"></a>
 #### CMS Pages Grid
+1. Filter on Name = `Home`
+2. Save grid as `Home Pages`
 <a id="staging-and-preview-grid"></a>
 #### Staging and Preview Grid